flyingboat505/Computer-Network-Projects/README.md

 TCPclient.py also has many similarities to UDPclient.py but has a few key differences.
 A different port number, to enable the user to test the UDP files concurrently.
 The socket created has SOCK_STREAM as a parameter, which means that the connection is reserved.
 So that means that once a sentence is read, the client has to close and reopen the socket in order to send another sentence as there can only be one connection at a time in TCP.

+### Standard test case (List 13 of Harvard sentences )

+Just the standard output of the Harvard sentence portion of testcases.txt.
+Formatted with sentence as an input and list of numbers as the output.

+Above Sentence is Blank

+5, 8, 2, 5

+Here is List 13 of the Harvard Sentences

+4, 2, 4, 2, 2, 3, 7, 9

+Oak is strong and also gives shade.

+3, 2, 6, 3, 4, 5, 6

+Cats and dogs each hate the other.

+4, 3, 4, 4, 4, 3, 6

+The pipe began to rust while new.

+3, 4, 5, 2, 4, 5, 4

+Open the crate but don't break the glass.

+4, 3, 5, 3, 5, 5, 3, 6

+Add the sum to the product of these three.

+3, 3, 3, 2, 3, 7, 2, 5, 6

+Thieves who rob friends deserve jail.

+7, 3, 3, 7, 7, 5

+The ripe taste of cheese improves with age.

+3, 4, 5, 2, 6, 8, 4, 4

+Act on these orders with great speed.

+3, 2, 5, 6, 4, 5, 6

+The hog crawled under the high fence.

+3, 3, 7, 5, 3, 4, 6

+Move the vat over the hot fire.

+4, 3, 3, 4, 3, 3, 5